 At 34, Gooch is one of the older members of Campbell University’s nationally acclaimed ROTC program.
 The junior is working on a degree in health sciences and hopes to pursue a career in the medical field upon graduation … which won’t come too long before the age Gooch can officially retire.
 Not that “retirement” is in his plans.

 “I won’t have to wonder what I’m going to do after the military,” he says with a smile.
 “It’s taken me 15 years, but I know what I want now.
 And this is the best route.”

 This route isn’t uncommon for ROTC students at Campbell University.
-Because of the school’s proximity to the nation’s largest Army base, Fort Bragg, many Campbell students have prior military experience before joining the program.
+Because of the school’s proximity to the nation’s largest Army base, Fort Liberty, many Campbell students have prior military experience before joining the program.
 That pool of experience is used as a recruiting tool for younger students because of the built-in mentors they’re provided.
 But few in the program can match Gooch’s military resume, which almost made him too qualified for ROTC, he says.

 “I became a master sergeant E-8 in 12 years, and getting that rank so quickly almost closed the door for me here,” he says.
 “I’m too old, have too much rank and spent too much time in the service.
 Those were three pretty big things stacked against me.”

 But Gooch ran the idea up his chain of command, which overrode the “nos” and OK’d his decision to pursue his education on the Army’s time.
 Now, instead of retiring in about 10 years, Gooch is starting over.
 And the Campbell ROTC program is getting a seasoned veteran who loves the role of “mentor” for the University’s younger cadets.